ThoughtWorks-DPS/dps-starterkit-java/templates/project/{{cookiecutter.PROJECT_NAME}}/RunningKubernetesLocal.md

 ## Istio

 Istio is a [service mesh](https://istio.io/latest/docs/concepts/what-is-istio/) that provides a number of utilities for interacting with the Kubernetes cluster.
-`dps-multi-module-starterkit-java` uses Istio in its Kubernetes config, so we will need to set it up on our local cluster as well.
+`{{cookiecutter.PACKAGE_NAME}}` uses Istio in its Kubernetes config, so we will need to set it up on our local cluster as well.

 `% brew install istioctl` to install Istio CLI tool.